ballerina-platform/ballerina-dev-website/swan-lake/resources/featured-scenarios/write-a-restful-api-with-ballerina.md

 |};
 ```

-- It is always a good practice to document your interfaces.
-However, this example has omitted documentation for brevity.
-Nevertheless, any production-ready API interface must include API documentation.
-- You can also try generating an OpenAPI specification for the written service by executing the following command, which creates a `yaml` file in the current folder.

 ## Run the service

 Use the [**Run**](/learn/vs-code-extension/run-a-program/) CodeLens of the VS Code extension to build and run the service, as shown below.